Thykof/dusa-auto-pool/README.md

 This program is a bot that automatically balance the liquidity to the Dusa pool.

-You must have WMAS and USCD in a same ratio, and WMAS and WETH in a same ratio.
+You must have WMAS and WETH in a same ratio.

 The bot will add 95% of your tokens to the liquidity pool, and check every 10 minutes if the pool is unbalanced.